WebAssembly/design/Rationale.md

     [this demo](https://github.com/lukewagner/AngryBotsPacked), comparing
     *just* parsing in SpiderMonkey (no validation, IR generation) to *just* decoding in the polyfill (no asm.js code generation).
-* A binary format enables optimizations that reduce the memory usage of decoded ASTs without increasing size or reducing decode speed.
+* A binary format allows many optimizations for code size and decoding speed that would not be possible on a source form.

 ## Why a layered binary encoding?
-* We can do better than generic compression because we are aware of the AST structure and other details:
+* We can do better than generic compression because we are aware of the code structure and other details:
   * For example, macro compression that
     [deduplicates AST trees](https://github.com/WebAssembly/design/issues/58#issuecomment-101863032)
-    can focus on AST nodes + their children, thus having `O(nodes)` entities to worry about, compared to generic compression which in principle would need to look at `O(bytes*bytes)` entities.
-Such macros would allow the logical equivalent of `#define ADD1(x) (x+1)`, i.e., to be parametrized.
+    can focus on ASTs + their children, thus having `O(nodes)` entities to worry about, compared to generic compression which in principle would need to look at `O(bytes*bytes)` entities.
+Such macros would allow the logical equivalent of `#define ADD1(x) (x+1)`, i.e., to be parameterized.
 Simpler macros (`#define ADDX1 (x+1)`) can implement useful features like constant pools.
   * Another example is reordering of functions and some internal nodes, which we know does not change semantics, but